“We need people who have the patience, resilience and understanding to support children and young people who may not

 Thank you for your interest in fostering with Youth Care UPA.
 We are very pleased to invite you to our upcoming presentation of the “Shared Lives” Foster Carer training in August 2019.

-Completion of all modules of this foster carer training is a requirement for those who wish to become fully licensed foster carers in NSW.
-The training is being delivered over two Saturdays, 5th & 12th May, 2018.
+Completion of all modules of this training is a requirement for those who wish to become fully licensed Foster Carers in NSW.
+The training is being delivered over two Saturdays, 16th & 23rd of February, 2019.